After setting up a limited company, one of your priorities should be to open a business bank account.

 No. If you are in the process of looking for a business bank account and will require an IBAN, we recommend checking with the provider before you start the account opening process.

-Some services allow you to calculate your own IBAN, but the reliability of this method is still in question.
+Some services allow you to calculate your own IBAN, but this method is not guaranteed to be reliable.

 How to find your IBAN (and your bank’s BIC)

-If you have been issued with an IBAN, you find this on your bank statement.
-If you use online banking, you will also be able to locate this from your online banking portal.
+If you have been issued an IBAN, you can find it on your bank statement.
+If you use online banking, you can also locate it on your online banking portal.

-The same methods can be used to find your bank’s BIC.
+You can use the same method to find your bank’s BIC.

 All of our company formation packages come with the facility to opt-in to one of our business banking partners during the company formation process.
 Whilst the exact banking options that you see during the process can differ, we work with the following business banking providers:

-Simply choose the service that you’re interested in, and we’ll then email you more information about the online account opening process.
+Simply select the service you’re interested in, and we’ll email you more information about the online account opening process.
+Find out more in our blog: What our business banking partners can offer you.

 Already formed your company with 1st Formations?
 Not a problem.
 You can still take advantage of our business banking options.
 All you need to do is: